PrajwalSD/runSAS/README.md

   `./runSAS.sh -fui <name or index> <name or index>`

 * ### Run from a job to a job interactive mode (-fuis) If you want to run from one job to the other job, but in an interactive mode (__skips__ the rest in a non-interactive mode)"

   `./runSAS.sh -fuis <name or index> <name or index>`

 # Tips
  To preview the job list use `./runSAS.sh --jobs`
+ To skip a job from the list during the run, add `--skip` in front of the job name in the list To stop sending email alerts (temporarily, instead of disabling it permanently) for a run, add `--noemail` to the launch e.g.: `./runSAS.sh --jobs`